Beef Enchiladas

 This easy dinner recipe is always a hit with the family!
 Easy Beef Enchiladas have soft tortillas filled with ground beef, cheese and green chiles that are covered with enchilada sauce and more cheese.

 These are my favorite simple ground beef enchiladas that are super kid-friendly.
 They have a green chile beef filling and are topped with lots of enchilada sauce and cheese.
-They’re always a family favorite.
+Homemade enchiladas are always a family favorite.

 - Red enchilada sauce – Use your favorite store bought sauce or make homemade enchilada sauce.
 This is an easy way to control the level of “heat” in your enchiladas too.

-- Canned diced green chiles – I buy the mild ones for the kiddos, but you can use the spicy ones for some heat.
+- Canned diced green chiles – I buy the mild chiles for the kiddos, but you can use the spicy ones if you like a little heat.

 Add a 1/2 cup of enchilada sauce to the meat mixture along with the green chiles.
 Stir to combine.